BioAndNeuralRights/website/README.md

 - consider a good governance model for this open-source website, e.g. one that allows efficiently incorporating feedback from contributors
 - consider setting up open collective (e.g. for hosting costs, if a backend is added)
 - add a way to track progress on related legislation; add information on the legislation efforts
+- consider adding a way for people to discuss concerns, legislation, etc. (either on the website or using social media perhaps)
+- perhaps move this list into GitHub issues

 ## Setup Instructions